rnollet/rnollet.github.io/README.md

 - Jekyll and WordPress on the other hand have complex Ruby and PHP dependencies, respectively.
-(Contrairement à Hugo qui est assez simple et assew self-contained.)
+(Contrairement à Hugo qui est assez simple et assez self-contained.)
 Jekyll took significantly longer and occasionally stopped working due to dependencies becoming deprecated or packages requiring to be manually updated.